 E-reputation will help your business in a great extension

-Since Chinese people are fond of niche tour sites, some niche European areas or countries would be the perfect options for them.
-Owing to this, GMA is glad to help to develop Chinese market for them.
+Since Chinese people are fond of niche tour sites, some niche European areas or countries would be the perfect option for them.
+Owing to this, GMA is glad to help to develop the Chinese market for them.

 GMA help Croatia Boat Travel for the promotion in China.
 Croatia boat Travel is a European cruises tour company.
-They have completely business system in Europe.
+They have a complete business system in Europe.
 When they want to promote their service in China, they contacted GMA to charge their marketing project.

 We have three best solutions for it.
 First, we developed and optimized its website for attracting more and more Chinese people, especially young tourists, because they are more willing to search for tour information online or through social media.
 Second, we made an SEO campaign on Baidu since Baidu is the number one SEO in China instead of Google.
 Third, we help it promote branding via social media, PR, or forums.
 In the end, we brought it 50 quality visitors per day.

 Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
 Do not hesitate to contact us if you want to discuss any projects in China.